rebus-org/Freakout/README.md

 📤 Just a general outbox thing

+## What do you mean by "outbox"?

+An outbox is a simple mechanism that allows you to store outbound messages in an atomic ☢️ way as part of your normal transaction.

+It addresses the ubiquitous dilemma of which to do first: (1) commit your database transaction OR (2) whatever else you want to do.

+The problem is that (1) is generally inherently risky (database deadlocks, key violations, etc etc), and (2) is also generally risky (writing to a file share, communicating with a message broker, calling an external web service, etc.).

+Two risky things combined are very likely to fail! - which will leave your system in a state where either (1) or (2) was not carried out (depending on the order you chose to execute them in), because it failed.

+🆘 This problem can be addressed in many ways, e.g. by retrying, using a middleman with higher availability (e.g. a message broker), etc. etc.

+OR you could simply store information about which actions to perform in (2) as part of (1)!! 🤯 That's what the outbox does! 🤓

+## Until now, I have only seen outboxes built into messaging libraries - why now a separate library?

 Why?
 Because "outbox" is closer to your chosen type of persistence (SQL Server, Postgres, etc.) than to anything else.